Flu Surge 2026: Record Hospitalizations — What Nurses Need to Know

 - B/Victoria lineage

-The World Health Organization (WHO) and FDA's Vaccines and Related Biological Products Advisory Committee (VRBPAC) found that influenza B/Yamagata lineage had not been seen in patients after March 2020, and the recommendation was made to remove this lineage from all future flu vaccines.
+The World Health Organization (WHO) and the FDA's Vaccines and Related Biological Products Advisory Committee (VRBPAC) found that influenza B/Yamagata lineage had not been seen in patients after March 2020, and the recommendation was made to remove this lineage from all future flu vaccines.

 FluMist Self Administration